Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### Customize Management Group Names and IDs

-The customer may want to customize the management groups names and IDs.
+You may want to customize the management groups names and IDs.
 In order to do this they need to supply a `lib` folder to the accelerator.

 The `lib` folder should contain the following structure (we are showing it nested under the standard accelerator file structure here):